 Cortisol can also be referred to as “the stress hormone.”
-Repeatedly high salivary cortisol levels throughout the day may indicate excessive glucocorticoid production, and an inability to adapt to continued stress.
-Levels normally start high in the morning and decline as the day continues.
+Repeatedly, or continuously, high salivary Cortisol levels throughout the day may indicate excessive glucocorticoid production, and an inability to adapt to continued stress.
+Levels are normally at their highest the morning and decline as the day continues.
 They may fluctuate high or low at any of the four measurement times due to acute or chronic stress.
 Sustained high or low levels are often found in individuals with an imbalance in adrenal function.

-Testing for free cortisol hormone in saliva is a non-invasive, simple way to map out the diurnal cortisol response and a convenient way of assessing adrenal gland function By measuring diurnal cortisol profiles in saliva, healthcare professionals may identify individuals whose stress adaptation is compromised and therefore at greater risk of developing chronic illness or conditions such as fibromyalgia, hypothyroidism, chronic fatigue syndrome and premature menopause.
+Testing for free cortisol hormone in saliva is a non-invasive, simple way to map out the diurnal cortisol response and a convenient way of assessing adrenal gland function.

 Sample Diurnal Cortisol test report (optimized for Internet Explorer, Firefox and Safari)